 Keep your data in sync with ours.
 For example, if someone deletes a Pin from their board, you must delete it too.

 Provide people with clear, conspicuous ways to share content on Pinterest.
-For example, if you use Pin data for personalization or recommendations, make it easy for people to save content back to Pinterest.
+For example, if you use Pin data for personalisation or recommendations, make it easy for people to save content back to Pinterest.

 When you're reporting, publishing content or taking actions on a user’s behalf:

 Link Pins back to their source or Pin URLs.
 Also, make sure that it’s clear that a Pin’s image and data come from Pinterest.